-4,500 rated, listed, negotiable, unsecured, redeemable non-convertible debentures (NCDs) aggregating to ₹ 4,500 Lakhs were issued during FY 22-23 on a private placement basis carrying a coupon rate of 3m T-bill + 2.35% p.a payable quarterly.
+(d) 4,500 rated, listed, negotiable, unsecured, redeemable non-convertible debentures (NCDs) aggregating to ₹ 4,500 lakhs were issued during FY 22-23 on a private placement basis carrying a coupon rate of 3m T-bill + 2.35% p.a payable quarterly.
 Each NCD has face value of ₹ 1 lakh and is redeemable at face value at the end of 3rd year from the date of allotment.
 The NCDs were allotted on March 27, 2023 and will mature on March 27, 2026.
 The proceeds from NCDs has been utilised for general corporate purpose.
-The investor and the issuer has put and call option respectively, for the redemption of debenture at face value on the coupon payment date falling on the expiry of one year or two years from
+The investor and the Company has put and call option respectively, for the redemption of debenture at face value on the coupon payment date falling at the expiry of one year or two years from the deemed date of allotment.
+During FY23-24, Company has exercised the call option on March 27, 2025 (call option date)